BIO_read, BIO_write, BIO_gets, BIO_puts - BIO I/O functions

 BIO_read() attempts to read len bytes from BIO b and places the data in buf.

 BIO_gets() performs the BIOs "gets" operation and places the data in buf.
-Usually this operation will attempt to read a line of data from the BIO of maximum length len.
-There are exceptions to this however, for example BIO_gets() on a digest BIO will calculate and return the digest and other BIOs may not support BIO_gets() at all.
+Usually this operation will attempt to read a line of data from the BIO of maximum length len-1.
+There are exceptions to this, however; for example, BIO_gets() on a digest BIO will calculate and return the digest and other BIOs may not support BIO_gets() at all.
 The returned string is always NUL-terminated.

 BIO_write() attempts to write len bytes from buf to BIO b.

-BIO_puts() attempts to write a null terminated string buf to BIO b.
+BIO_puts() attempts to write a NUL-terminated string buf to BIO b.

 A 0 or -1 return is not necessarily an indication of an error.
 In particular when the source/sink is non-blocking or of a certain type it may merely be an indication that no data is currently available and that the application should retry the operation later.